camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 #### How to get there

 In the case **Region 1** was lost: in the previously cloned repository [c8-multi-region](https://github.com/camunda/c8-multi-region), navigate to the folder [aws/dual-region/kubernetes/region0](https://github.com/camunda/c8-multi-region/blob/main/aws/dual-region/kubernetes/region0/).
-It contains the example Helm values yaml `camunda-values-failover.yml` containing the required overlay for the **failover** mode.
+This contains the example Helm values yaml `camunda-values-failover.yml` containing the required overlay for the **failover** mode.

-In the case when your **Region 0** was lost, please instead go to the folder [aws/dual-region/kubernetes/region1](https://github.com/camunda/c8-multi-region/blob/main/aws/dual-region/kubernetes/region1/) for the `camunda-values-failover.yml` file.
+In the case when your **Region 0** was lost, instead go to the folder [aws/dual-region/kubernetes/region1](https://github.com/camunda/c8-multi-region/blob/main/aws/dual-region/kubernetes/region1/) for the `camunda-values-failover.yml` file.

 The chosen `camunda-values-failover.yml` requires adjustments before installing the Helm chart and the same has to be done for the base `camunda-values.yml` in `aws/dual-region/kubernetes`.